ABC13 Evening News for December 23, 2019

 KTRK

 HOUSTON, Texas (KTRK) -- Time to get caught up!
-This is the news made for you to watch anytime.
+This is the news made for you after your drive home.

 Report a correction or typo